lionheart/Notchy/Pods/KeyboardAdjuster/README.md

 [![Platform](https://img.shields.io/cocoapods/p/KeyboardAdjuster.svg?style=flat)](http://cocoapods.org/pods/KeyboardAdjuster)
 ![Swift](http://img.shields.io/badge/swift-4-blue.svg?style=flat)

-KeyboardAdjuster adjusts your views to avoid the keyboard ⌨️.
+KeyboardAdjuster provides a drop-in `UILayoutGuide` that helps you adjust your views to avoid the keyboard.
 That's pretty much all there is to it.
 It's battle-tested and easy to integrate into any project--Storyboards or code, doesn't matter.

+KeyboardAdjuster started as a Swift port of [LHSKeyboardAdjuster](https://github.com/lionheart/LHSKeyboardAdjusting), which is recommended for projects written in Objective-C.

+KeyboardAdjuster uses a `UILayoutGuide` approach that was heavily inspired by an implementation in [Swiftilities](https://github.com/Raizlabs/Swiftilities/tree/develop/Pod/Classes/Keyboard), by the fine folks at [RaizLabs](http://raizlabs.com).

 ### Requirements

 * [x] Auto Layout
-* [x] iOS 9.0-11.0+
+* [x] iOS 9.0-11.2+
-* [ ] macOS (please contribute!)
-* [ ] tvOS (please contribute!)

-KeyboardAdjuster started as a Swift port of [LHSKeyboardAdjuster](https://github.com/lionheart/LHSKeyboardAdjusting), which is recommended for projects written in Objective-C.

-If you're currently choosing between KeyboardAdjuster and another alternative, please read about our [philosophy](https://gist.github.com/dlo/86208878ff976261fa16).

 ### Support KeyboardAdjuster